 Is a management system which complies with the relevant requirements of the accreditation standards equivalent to an ISO 9001 management system?

-In 2009, the International Organization for Standardization (ISO), the International Accreditation Forum (IAF) and the International Laboratory Accreditation Cooperation (ILAC) confirmed explicitly in a jointly published statement that any management system that complies with the requirements of ISO/IEC 17025 (general testing laboratories) and ISO 15189 (medical laboratories), also meets the basic ISO 9001 requirements.
+In 2009 and 2013, the International Organization for Standardization (ISO), the International Accreditation Forum (IAF) and the International Laboratory Accreditation Cooperation (ILAC) confirmed explicitly in two jointly published statements that any management system that complies with the requirements of ISO/IEC 17025 (general testing laboratories) respectively ISO 15189 (medical laboratories) respectively ISO/IEC 17020 (inspection bodies), also meets the basic ISO 9001 requirements.

 The statements can be found on the right under Downloads.